EE3300/EE5300 Electronics Applications Week 5 Practical

 Procedure

-8. Demonstrate both your simulated and measured plots to your tutor.
+Complete a table showing the measured output voltage at various input frequencies.
+Generate a plot showing the transfer function magnitude vs frequency.
+Compare your measured plot to your simulation.
 Note: You will need to convert the units of the measured values to dB for appropriate comparison.

 Conclusion

 Your tutor will mark you off for completing this activity and being able to discuss the results.
-If you do not finish on time, you have one week to complete it.
-Bring your completed circuit or evidence of your work to a subsequent lab session for marking.
+If you do not finish on time, bring your completed portfolio to a subsequent lab session for marking.

 When you leave, make sure that the lab is just as neat or even neater than when you arrived.